noahehall/theBookOfNoah/0current/security/websecurity.md

 - authentication: correctly identifying a user when they return to th site
 - authorization: deciding which actions a user should and shouldnt be able to perform after they've identified themselves
-- permission checking: evaluating authorization at the point in time when a user attmpts to perform an action
+- permission checking: evaluating authorization at the point in time when a user attmpts to perform an action 917
+- page 104

 ## People & their prcoesses